Walk-in

 Information Services and Technology, in consultation with The Centre for the Advancement of Teaching and Learning and the Access and Privacy Office, has developed two groups.
 These groups follow UM-recommended security practices for the safe use of Zoom.
 These settings also support compliance with university requirements on restricted data handling.
 They are:

 This settings profile was developed for both teaching or general meeting purposes and will serve as the default assigned profile for users.
-This settings profile follows UM-recommend security practices for safe use of Zoom while allowing access to features commonly used for both teaching and general meeting purposes.
+This settings profile follows UM-recommended security practices for safe use of Zoom while allowing access to features commonly used for both teaching and general meeting purposes.

 This settings profile was developed to support compliance with the university's requirements on restricted information data handling.
 Data associated with Zoom Recordings and Chat are not stored in an encrypted format and do not meet university restricted data handling requirements.
 This security settings profile disables the Zoom Recordings and Chat features.
 A UM Zoom for Education account holder must opt into the assignment of this feature restricted profile.
 Please contact the IST Service Desk to request users be assigned to this Restricted Information User profile.